simonborer/a11y-2020/content/posts/the-1st-week.md

     <p>An heuristic is a good-enough solution, an approximation, a rule of thumb.
 In usability, <strong>heuristic analysis</strong> is basically a checklist of good usability principles.
 You don't need to watch a live test subject to know that you need good error messages, or system feedback.</p>
 </section>
 <section>
-    <p class="callout">Let's take a look at the most popular checklist for doing heuristic evaluations: Jakob Nielsen's <a href="https://www.nngroup.com/articles/ten-usability-heuristics/" target="_blank">10 Usability Heuristics for User Interface Design<span class="show-for-sr"> Opens in a new window</span></a></p>
+    <p class="callout">Let's take a look at the most popular checklist for doing heuristic evaluations: Jakob Nielsen's <a href="https://www.nngroup.com/articles/ten-usability-heuristics/" target="_blank" rel="noreferrer">10 Usability Heuristics for User Interface Design<span class="show-for-sr"> Opens in a new window</span></a></p>
     <p class="post-only">Heuristics aren't just something to test, they're rules to internalize when making things.</p><hr class="post-only"><p class="post-only">The next term, <em>personas</em>, describes a tool that is typically used when designing (and adding to) a user workflow, but also come into play during usability testing.</p>
 </section>
 <section id="personas">